 Promotion Tips and Tricks

-This works much better as a one-day (morning) promotion.
+- This works best as a one-day (morning) promotion.
 It stands out.
 Trying to sustain it for multiple days or months is not as exciting and it loses some of the “bigness” of the event.

-Be prepared for backlash.
+- Be prepared for backlash.
 But then, if your station is right for this promotion, you should embrace the controversy.
-Just be ready for it and plan how spokespeople will respond on social media and television when attention comes your way.
+Plan how your spokespeople will respond on social media and television when the attention comes.

 Obviously, this promotion only works for a select few stations in the right format.
 Be careful.